The Government Inspector: Plot summary

 The corrupt officials of a small Russian town, headed by the Mayor, react with panic to the news that an incognito inspector will soon be arriving in their town to investigate them.
 The flurry of activity to cover up their considerable misdeeds is interrupted by the report that a suspicious person had arrived two weeks previously from Saint Petersburg and is staying at the inn.
-That person, however, is not an inspector; it is Khlestakov, a foppish civil servant with a wild imagination.
+That person, however, is not an inspector; it is Ivan Alexandreyevich Khlestakov (Hlestakov in some translations) a foppish civil servant with a wild imagination.

-They learned that Khlestakov has not been paying for the hotel, just charging to the bill.
-Moreover, his travel destination was Saratov Governorate, but for unknown reason he has been staying in this town for a long time.
-Therefore Mayor and his crooked cronies are immediately certain that this upper-class twit is the dreaded inspector.
+They learn that Khlestakov has not been paying for the hotel, just charging to the bill.
+Moreover, his original travel destination was Saratov Governorate, but for some unknown reason he has been staying in this town for a long time.
+Therefore, the Mayor and his crooked cronies are immediately certain that this upper-class twit is the dreaded inspector.
 For quite some time, however, Khlestakov does not even realize that he has been mistaken for someone else.
 Meanwhile, he enjoys the officials' terrified deference and moves in as a guest in the Mayor's house.
 He also demands and receives massive "loans" from the Mayor and all of his associates.
 He also flirts outrageously with the Mayor's wife and daughter.